 Some useful tips for your South African Safari Tour.
 I try to make sure that my clients are fully informed about what to expect.

-Whether it's an African photo safari or any other African adventure travel, the first thing to remember is that the seasons in Southern Africa are the reverse to those in the United States and Europe.
+Whether it's a tailor made African wildlife and photo safaris or any other African adventure, the first thing to remember is that the seasons in Southern Africa are the reverse to those in the United States and Europe.
 The climate is quite mild all year round, but it varies greatly from region to region.
 Winter (June to September) in the Cape Town area can be compared to the winter of San Francisco.
 At the same time up north in the Kalahari or Kruger, the days are always beautiful and warm, with hardly a cloud in the sky; keep a jacket with you, but you probably won't use it much.
 It can get chilly in August (all right, it can get darn cold) when the sun goes down, but there is rarely an evening when you won't want to sit out under the stars.

 Cheetah Elephant Lion 1996-2003